Easy Smoked Hot & Fast Brisket

 Based off a 1/2 pound serving size per person, plan on buying a packer brisket that weighs as much as the amount of people you’d like to feed – ie: for 18 people, buy an 18 pound packer brisket.
 For 12 people, buy a 12 pound packer brisket.
 This will account for weight loss due to liquid and fat cook-off, and trimming.

-What to Serve With Hot and Fast Smoked Brisket
+What to Serve With This Smoked Beef Brisket Recipe

 With a traditional BBQ meat like smoked beef brisket, the traditional side are often the best.